Mahmoud Abbas Fast Facts

 September 23, 2011 - Abbas submits a statehood application letter to the Secretary-General of the United Nations.

-January 3, 2013 - Palestinian Authority President Mahmoud Abbas issues a decree renaming the organization the "State of Palestine."
+January 3, 2013 - Abbas issues a decree renaming the organization the "State of Palestine."

 December 31, 2014 - One day after the UN Security Council rejects a resolution calling for Palestinian statehood by 2017, and for Israel to withdraw from the West Bank and East Jerusalem, Abbas applies to join the International Criminal Court.
 This sets the stage for the Palestinian Authority to possibly pursue war crime complaints against Israel.